Piano Sonata No. 8 (Prokofiev): I. Andante dolce – Allegro moderato

 The movement begins with a lyrical theme.
 The key is B♭ major, but the sense of tonality is weak due to Prokofiev's frequent modulations to remote keys.
 Next is a theme in G minor that goes through a series of modulations which prepares the development section.
 The development section is tonally unstable and propelled by motoric rhythms.
-Another theme emerges, leading into a reprise of the first theme, followed by a truncated reprise of the development section, this time in B-flat minor.
+Another theme emerges, leading into a reprise of the first theme, followed by a truncated reprise of the development section, this time in B♭ minor.
 The movement ends in B♭ major.

 II.
 Andante sognando

 In this brief movement, Prokofiev uses a theme from his then unperformed melodramatic adaptation of Eugene Onegin.

 III.
 Vivace

 The movement begins with a driving theme in several arpeggios, introducing one of the main themes, in B♭ major.
 Tonality is weak, as the very next theme is in A minor.
 After a brief return to B♭ major, it then introduces another theme in the key of B major.
 Then another theme enters, this one in C major.
 After the initial section, the piece enters into a waltz-like portion that is in D♭ major.
-The movement segues into a much quieter section, alternating in D♭ major and C-sharp minor.
+The movement segues into a much quieter section, alternating in D♭ major and C♯ minor.
 Throughout this section, the left hand includes references to the waltz-like section.
 Then after this section, the A minor theme returns, building into the return of the opening theme.
 The final section combines nearly all of the elements that have come before.
 Tonality is still weak.
 The C major theme enters, transposed to B♭ major.
 Then the A minor theme returns, also transposed to B♭ major.
 There is a new theme, building up to a coda in B♭ major.